Points To Consider When Choosing Bamboo Flooring Products

 - Was the product moisture balanced in humidity controlled kilns to Australian conditions?
 Australia, and more particularly Northern NSW and QLD enjoy higher levels of humidity and higher average temperatures than the majority of manufacturers target markets (i.e. the US and Europe) and therefore we require that the bamboo boards be balanced to a higher moisture content than what would be standard for the factory.

 - What is the hardness of the boards on the Janka scale?
 The Janka Scale is the most common method used to determine the hardness of timber products.
 Bamboo needs to be at 14.0 on the Janka scale to be considered for any project.

 - Is the finish Klumpp or Treffert and how many coats are there?
-Treffert and Klumpp are similar with Klumpp generally considered superior as it scratches “less white” and usually carries commercial warranties.
+Treffert and Klumpp are similar but Klumpp generally is considered superior as it scratches “less white” and usually carries commercial warranties.

 - Do the boards have a wax edge seal for additional moisture protection?
-Again this is a very important consideration as a wax edge seal not only lets the boards join easier and tighter but it also improves top edge moisture protection making it more difficult for spills to penetrate in to joins.
+Again, this is a very important consideration as a wax edge seal not only lets the boards join easier and tighter but it also improves top edge moisture protection making it more difficult for spills to penetrate into joints.

 - What sort of backup is available from the manufacturer?
 If there is a problem will they actually honour their warranties?
 Do they have professional brochures, proper websites a substantial presence in the marketplace?

 These were all very important questions we considered when finalising the partnerships with our flooring suppliers.
 Both Inovar and Genesis by Proline exceed all our requirements and are market leaders in quality.

 Some products may have some of these benefits, some of the “less expensive” ones may have none.
 Genesis and Inovar were selected by us as they have all these qualities, are competitive in the market on price and unparalleled in support and backup both to us as a Company and to consumers of their products.